kitschpatrol/MathReduce/README.md

 * I wonder what the value of 250643.5340249492 is?

-In additiona to the system-wide keyboard shortcut, MathReduce is also accesible through any application's services menu (assuming there's text selected).
+In addition to the system-wide keyboard shortcut, MathReduce is also accessible through any application's services menu (assuming there's text selected).

 And that's it.
 In essence, any editable text field in the system becomes a canvas for extracting values from mathematical expressions.

-Note some of the neat things in the example above… contants like PI and e are available, as well as trignonometric functions.
+Note some of the neat things in the example above… constants like PI and e are available, as well as trigonometric functions.
 See the full list of [operators](https://github.com/davedelong/DDMathParser/wiki/Operators) and [functions](https://github.com/davedelong/DDMathParser/wiki/Built-in-Functions) supported by MathReduce's underlying parser.

 #####Installation
 TODO: A release build with a binary

 For now… just build the project in Xcode.
-This will invoke a script that copies the resulting binary `~/Library/Services` and calls a few additional commands to refresh the system-wide services roster.
-(However, logging out and logging back in still might be necessary to get math reduce to show up in the services menu and work properly via the shortcut.
+This will invoke a script that copies the resulting `MathReduce.service` binary to `~/Library/Services`, and then calls a few additional commands to refresh the system-wide services roster.
+(However, logging out and logging back in still might be necessary to get math reduce to show up in the services menu and in order for it to work properly via the shortcut.)

 If you don't care for the default keyboard shortcut, it's easy to change to your liking via System Preferences --> Keyboard --> Keyboard Shortcuts --> Services.